Visit Basilica of San Marco - Practical information 2025 - Advice - Line-cut tickets - Opening hours

 Mosaic Saint Mark's Basilica San Marco Venice

-But it is not enough to visit Saint Mark’s with your nose in the air, you must also be interested in the pavement that you walk on throughout the visit.
+But it’s not enough to visit San Marco with your nose in the air, you also have to take an interest in the pavement that you tread on throughout the visit.

-It is made of marble and stones of all colors and draws geometric forms, circles, rosettes, triangles, spirals, stars, rhombuses… with dazzling mathematical precision!
+It’s made of marbles and stones of every color and draws geometric shapes, circles, rosettes, triangles, spirals, stars, rhombuses… with dazzling mathematical precision!

-And the most astonishing thing is that it is not only about flat geometrical drawings, but also about optical illusions and relief effects created by gradient colors.
+And what’s even more astonishing is that these are not just flat geometric designs, but also optical illusions and relief effects created by gradient color effects.

-Oriane : If I had been given this kind of drawing to build at school, I am sure I would have liked geometry more!
+Oriane: If I’d been given these kinds of drawings to construct at school, I’m sure I’d have liked geometry more!

 Mosaïque Saint Marc Venise